-In September of 2012, Hold Brothers On-Line Investment Services, Inc. (the "Firm") settled a regulatory action in connection with the Firm's provision of a trading platform, trade software and trade execution, support and clearing services for day traders.
-Many traders using the Firm's services were located in foreign jurisdictions.
-The Firm ultimately settled the action with FINRA and several exchanges, including the Exchange, for a total monetary fine of \$3.4 million.
-In a separate action, the Firm settled with the Commission for a monetary fine of \$2.5 million.
-Among the alleged violations in the case were disruptive and allegedly manipulative quoting and trading activity, including spoofing, layering, wash trading, and pre-arranged trading.
-Through its conduct and insufficient procedures and controls, the Firm also allegedly committed anti-money laundering violations by failing to detect and report manipulative and suspicious trading activity.
+In September of 2012, Hold Brothers On-Line Investment Services, Inc. (the "Firm") settled a regulatory action in connection with the Firm's provision of a trading platform, trade software and trade execution, support and clearing services for day traders.10 Many traders using the Firm's services were located in foreign jurisdictions.
+The Firm ultimately settled the action with FINRA and several exchanges for a total monetary fine of \$3.4 million.
+In a separate action, the Firm settled with the Commission for a monetary fine of \$2.5 million.11 Among the alleged violations in the case were disruptive and allegedly manipulative quoting and trading activity, including spoofing, layering, wash trading, and pre-arranged trading.
+Through its conduct and insufficient procedures and controls, the Firm also allegedly committed antimoney laundering violations by failing to detect and report manipulative and suspicious trading activity.
 The Firm was alleged to have not only provided foreign traders with access to the U.S. markets to engage in such activities, but that its principals also owned and funded foreign subsidiaries that engaged in the disruptive and allegedly manipulative quoting and trading activity.
 Although the pattern of disruptive and allegedly manipulative quoting and trading activity was identified in 2009, as noted above, the enforcement action was not concluded until 2012.
-Thus, although disruptive and allegedly manipulative quoting and trading was promptly detected, it continued for several years.
+Thus, although disruptive